KSMadhavan/website_files/README.md

     - This is because a single config may be used in hundreds of output pages
     - If you are doing a find and replace, then instead of finding every instance in the output page, you might as well just change the config and then rebuild the site
 2. At this stage, you should ensure you modify the following words to your own.
 You can choose to do a Replace All in your favorite text editor.
 Instructions for some text editors are in the [next section](#replace-all-instructions-in-different-text-editors) below
-    - yourdomain.com
+    - ksmadhavan.in
-    - Your Website Name
+    - K S Madhavan & Associates
-    - your_username
+    - KSMadhavan
     - yourWebsite
-    - yourCompanyName
+    - K S Madhavan & Associates
-    - yourRole
+    - Chairman
     - yourName
     - anotherName
     - disqusShortname